vk-cs/terraform-provider-vkcs/docs/resources/vkcs_networking_secgroup_rule.md

     CIDR (i.e. 192.168.0.0/16).
 Changing this creates a new security group rule.

-* `remote_group_id` - (Optional) The remote group id, the value needs to be an Openstack ID of a security group in the same tenant.
+* `remote_group_id` - (Optional) The remote group id, the value needs to be an ID of a security group in the same tenant.
 Changing this creates a new security group rule.

-* `security_group_id` - (Required) The security group id the rule should belong to, the value needs to be an Openstack ID of a security group in the same tenant.
+* `security_group_id` - (Required) The security group id the rule should belong to, the value needs to be an ID of a security group in the same tenant.
 Changing this creates a new security group rule.

 * `sdn` - (Optional) SDN to use for this resource.
 Must be one of following: "neutron", "sprut".
 Default value is "neutron".